 However, the reasons for tonight’s act didn’t relate to Bane getting under his skin.
 The Hornets pushed themselves to the edge.
 The same young and exciting team that ended the Heat’s season just couldn’t bring themselves to repeat that performance.
 The Magic led the matchup by 30 at halftime.
 Charlotte scored just 37 first-half points.

-Paolo Banchero bounces back from his awful display
+Paolo Banchero bounces back

 Miles Bridges brought attention to himself for all the wrong reasons.
 Until tonight, that was also the case with the Magic’s cornerstone, Paolo Banchero.
 He was awful against the Philadelphia 76ers, scoring 18 on 7/22 shooting.
 It was a chance for the Magic to skip an additional game and get some rest before a first-round series.

 Paolo Banchero appeared to be poised in the face of physicality.
 The Magic followed his lead.
 Their defense created chaos, causing a complete breakdown for the Hornets.
 Orlando scored 64 points in the paint and allowed just 28.
-That differential allowed them to offset a horrid three-point shooting performance and secure a comfortable win.
+That differential allowed them to offset a poor three-point shooting performance and secure a comfortable win.